-Snyk’s Cloud Foundry integration lets you monitor the deployed code of your Java, Node.js and Ruby Cloud Foundry applications for any known vulnerabilities found in the application’s dependencies, testing at a frequency you control.
+Snyk’s Cloud Foundry integration lets you monitor the deployed code of your Java, Node.js, PHP and Ruby Cloud Foundry applications for any known vulnerabilities found in the application’s dependencies, testing at a frequency you control.

 For each test, Snyk will communicate directly with Cloud Foundry to determine exactly what code is currently deployed and what dependencies are being used.
 Each dependency will, in turn, be tested against Snyk’s vulnerability database to see if it contains any known vulnerabilities.